 If you are one of the millions of Americans suffering from periodontal disease, you may be feeling lost and a little overwhelmed when it comes to treatment options.
 Instead of feeling lost, let us create a treatment plan that is custom to you.
 Dr. David Scharf is one of the best Board Certified Periodontists for surgical (and nonsurgical) periodontal treatments.
 In fact, Dr. Scharf is one of the only periodontists in the area that is certified by the American Academy of Periodontology.
 His gum flap surgery in Long Island is said to be one of the most effective treatments for patients suffering from severe Periodontitis.

 Periodontitis is caused when severe gingivitis is left untreated for long and extensive periods of time.
 Gingivitis occurs when bacterial plaque finds its way between your gum line and your teeth causing moderate (and sometimes) severe dental infections.
-Typically, Periodontitis shows up first as Gingivitis and then progresses.
-In fact, in most cases, those suffering from Gingivitis rarely even know that they have it.
-Leaving them quite surprised when suddenly diagnosed with Periodontitis.
+Typically, periodontitis shows up first as gingivitis and then progresses.
+In fact, in most cases, those suffering from gingivitis rarely even know that they have it.
+Leaving them quite surprised when suddenly diagnosed with periodontitis.
 Common symptoms of gingivitis and periodontitis are: red, puffy gums that bleed easily, and mouth pain.
 Although you may not know you have the disease, if you suspect that you do, it’s incredibly important that you receive treatment as soon as possible.
 When left untreated, patients can develop an even more serious form of the disease and may end up losing multiple teeth

-Those with suspected, or diagnosed Periodontitis (or even just mild gingivitis) have a few treatment options ranging from the Pinhole Surgery Technique, Laser Periodontal Therapy (LANAP) and finally, Gum Flap Surgery.
+Those with suspected, or diagnosed Periodontitis (or even just mild gingivitis) have a few treatment options ranging from the Pinhole Surgical Technique, Laser Periodontal Therapy (LANAP) and finally, Gum Flap Surgery.
 Dr. Scharf’s other procedures are non surgical, and relatively non-invasive.

 Gum Flap Surgery is an in-office procedure in which Dr. Scharf separates the infected or inflamed gum tissue from the teeth to treat and remove a variety of bacterial infections.
 Additionally, Dr. Scharf may correct any bone defects on the surface of your teeth with a procedure called recontouring.
 With gum flap surgery, you’ll leave our offices with a better smile, all around!

-Of course, a non-surgical gum disease treatment for less severe cases of Periodontitis is often attempted first but if the gum infection doesn’t subside, gum flap surgery may be recommended.
+Of course, a non-surgical gum disease treatment for less severe cases of periodontitis is often attempted first but if the gum infection doesn’t subside, gum flap surgery may be recommended.

 When undergoing Gum Flap Surgery in Long Island, patients can expect to have the plaque scraped off their teeth (similar as you would in a regular tooth cleaning) followed by an injection of local anesthesia.
-Once your mount is fully numbed, Dr. Scharf (or another periodontist) will use a small scalpel to separate gum tissue from the teeth.
-Next, Dr. Sharf will remove inflamed gum or tooth tissue, and perform a surgery called root planing and scaling.
+Once your mount is fully numbed, Dr. Scharf will use a small scalpel to separate gum tissue from the teeth.
+Next, Dr. Scharf will remove inflamed gum or tooth tissue, and perform a surgery called root planing and scaling.
 This procedure cleans up any plaque or tartar below the surface of the gum line.
 When the teeth are cleaned and restored, gum tissue will then be stitched back into place.